vita-student-projects/DLAV_M1_LyuandMathis/README.md

 - Using trajectory smoothness constraints
 - Implementing weighted loss functions for different driving scenarios

 Here is the training curve.
-We see that the model is still learning and that we probably stopped it a bit early ...
+We see that the model is still learning and that we probably stopped it a bit early.
+Nevertheless, we got a minimum ADE of 1.599, only 1.717 on kaggle somehow.

 ![Training Curve](train_curve.png)